jackbrighton/jackbrighton.github.io/_posts/2015-04-23-archive-not-found.markdown

 ## RealVideo, anyone?

-I remember publishing my first online video, and marveling that people all over the world could see it.
-I used a desktop program called RealProducer to encode the online video at a size of 360 by 240 pixels and a bitrate of 128 Kilobytes per second.
+I remember publishing my first web video, and marveling that people all over the world could see it.
+I used a desktop program called RealProducer to encode the video at a size of 360 by 240 pixels and a bitrate of 128 Kilobytes per second.
 We hosted these videos on a Microsoft IIS server running Active Server Pages, and used Microsoft FrontPage to add and edit the website content.

 Most of these technologies are now gone.
 The 360 x 240 video that seemed miraculous then is laughable today.
 Worse, it’s not really even playable.